lainie-ftw/temporal-sports-tracker/README.md

 ## Configuration

 The system is configured to:
-- Monitor Big Ten conference games (conference ID: 5)
+- Monitor games as selected in the UI (by conference or team name)
 - Poll games every minute during active play
 - Use Temporal's built-in retry policies for resilience
 - Send mock Slack notifications (update `SendSlackNotificationActivity` for real Slack integration)